-Shenzhen Pingjia Investment Management Co., Ltd. ("Shenzhen Pingjia") is the non-controlling interest shareholder of Zhengzhou Xinnan, one of the Company's subsidiaries (see Note 25).
+Shenzhen Pingjia Investment Management Co., Ltd. ("Shenzhen Pingjia") is the non-controlling interest shareholder of Zhengzhou Xinnan, one of the Company's subsidiaries (Note 24).
 As of December 31, 2016, Shenzhen Pingjia advanced US\$63,572,149 of working capital funds to Zhengzhou Xinnan that is expected to be repaid in one year.
-Of the amount advanced, US\$24,086,781 was in the form of an unsecured interest bearing loan at an annual rate of 12%, which has no fixed payment terms, and bears accrued interest amounting US\$2,657,575 as of December 31, 2016.
+Of the amount advanced, US\$24,086,781 was in the form of an unsecured interest bearing loan at an annual rate of 12% with no fixed payment term.
+The accrued interest amounted US\$2,657,575 as of December 31, 2016.
 The remaining advances were unsecured and bore no interest.
+Shenzhen Pingjia repaid the entire outstanding balance during the year ended December 31, 2017.

-On August 1, 2016, the Group entered into a sale and leaseback of shopping mall equipment agreement with Shenzhen Zhong An, which is a joint venture of the Group (see Note 13).
+On August 1, 2016, the Group entered into a sale and leaseback of shopping mall equipment agreement with Shenzhen Zhong An, which is an equity method investee of the Group (Note 12).

 On November 10, 2016, the Group acquired 70% of Xinrock, a dormant company with no operations from a senior management member at nil consideration.
-The remaining 30% equity interest in Xinrock is held by key management personnel (see Note 25).
+The remaining 30% equity interest in Xinrock is held by key management personnel (Note 24).